Foscarnet: An overview

 SPECTRUM OF ACTIVITY

 Foscarnet inhibits the replication, at least in vitro, of multiple herpes family viruses, hepatitis B virus, and the human immunodeficiency virus (HIV) .
 Clinically, foscarnet is employed almost exclusively to treat infections with cytomegalovirus (CMV) (particularly when ganciclovir cannot be used) and acyclovir-resistant herpes simplex virus (HSV) and varicella zoster virus (VZV).
+Foscarnet has in vitro activity against human herpesvirus 6A and 6B, and has been used in a few cases .
 Foscarnet is not used as an antiretroviral agent to treat HIV.

 - Wagstaff AJ, Bryson HM.
 Foscarnet.
 A reappraisal of its antiviral activity, pharmacokinetic properties and therapeutic use in immunocompromised patients with viral infections.
 Drugs 1994; 48:199.